M-Commerce: Designing for Mobile Sites

 Balance resolution and size

-Image size impacts the speed at which a webpage loads.
-While they are a key part of your site's design, large or heavy images slow sites down.
+Image size can reduces the speed at which a webpage loads, impacting user experience and the site’s overall performance.
+While images can play a key part of the site's design, large or heavy images can slow site speed down.
 Ideally, every image should be the smallest size possible without compromising the quality.
 At most, aim for 500 KB.

-After you’ve uploaded an optimal image into Squarespace, the platform creates seven different versions of the image.
+After you’ve uploaded an optimal image into Squarespace, the platform creates seven variations of the image.
 Squarespace uses these to optimize content for different screen sizes as part of its built-in responsiveness.

 Learn more about formatting images for Squarespace sites.